Let’s learn a bit about fainting goats and why they faint along with a few answers to other questions like

 These are a few of the common questions asked about these goats.
 In this article, I aim to help you better understand what Myotonic Goats are (Yup.
 Myotonic goats – I’ll explain in a bit) and a little bit about why this happens along with common features and more.

 Fainting Goats, or myotonic goats due to the disease they have, are a domestic goat that appears to faint when the animal becomes panicked.
 The goat doesn’t actually faint though.
-Due to myotonia congenita (here’s that word I mentioned earlier), the animal’s muscles freeze up, which will usually cause the animal to fall over.
-When the animals “faint” they do not, in fact, lose consciousness but remain aware of what is going on while they are in that frozen state.
+Due to myotonia congenita (here’s that word I mentioned earlier), the animal’s muscles freeze up, which will usually cause the animal to fall right over.
+When the animals “faint” they do not, in fact, lose consciousness but rather remain aware of what is going on while they are in that frozen state.
 There are a variety of books on Amazon that explain the condition and many other areas about these goats.

 Aside from their tendency to freeze up when startled, fainting goats are slightly smaller than standard breeds of goat.
 Fainting goats are usually 17 to 25 inches (43 to 64 cm) tall and will typically weigh between 60 and 174 pounds (27 to 79 kg).
 It is possible for bucks (males) to reach up to 200 pounds.

 The animals have large, prominent eyes that are in high sockets.
 They can have short or long hair, with the most common colors of black and white (although most of the spectrum of goat colors are seen in this breed).
 During the colder months, some individual animals can produce large quantities of cashmere, however, there is no noted strain of angora in this breed.